 Majestic continues to work on implementing a grade control program, for which the Company has increased its mining personnel with the addition of mining engineers, surveyors, samplers, as well as adding several staff members to the onsite assay facility.
-The assay facility currently handles approximately 50 mill process samples per day and has an approximate daily processing capacity of 150 samples.
-It is expected that the additional staff will allow for additional daily blast hole samples to be prepped and assayed onsite.
-To that end, the Company is working with the drilling contractor to make final adjustments to the blast hole drills in order to collect samples from each of the blast holes.
+The assay facility currently handles approximately 105 mill process and grade control samples per day.
+Additional equipment and personnel are being added to the lab in order to increase capacity to at least 150 samples per day.
+It is expected that the additional lab staff will allow for steadily increasing numbers of daily blast hole samples.